 Dr. Jordan Taylor

-He has studied with such luminaries as David Russell, Eliot Fisk, Jason Vieaux, SoloDuo and the legendary Pepe Romero.
-Jordan is a ten-time prize winner in competitions across the United States including: The Music Academy of North Carolina Guitar Festival and Competition, the McCauley Chamber Music Competition, the University of Southern Mississippi Guitar Competition, Southern Guitar Festival International Competition, and the Classical Minds International Guitar Competition.
-Most notably, in 2016 Jordan was invited to perform as a finalist in the prestigious Kate Neal Kinley Fellowship Competition at the University of Illinois Urbana-Champaign.
+Jordan is a ten-time prize winner in competitions across the United States including: The Music Academy of North Carolina Guitar Festival and Competition, the McCauley Chamber Music Competition, the University of Southern Mississippi Guitar Competition, Southern Guitar Festival and Competition, and the Classical Minds International Guitar Competition.
+Most notably, Jordan was invited to perform as a finalist in the prestigious Kate Neal Kinley Fellowship Competition at the University of Illinois Urbana-Champaign.

-Jordan received his Bachelor’s of Music Performance with a minor in Audio Technology from Columbus State University, Schwob School of Music under the direction of Dr. Andrew Zohn and Dr. Matthew McCabe respectively.
-He received his Master’s in Music from the University of Louisville with Dr. Stephen Mattingly, where he received the Graduate Dean’s Citation for Outstanding Academic Achievement.
-Jordan currently holds a full teaching assistantship at the Shenandoah Conservatory of Music where he attained his Doctorate of Musical Arts with world-renowned pedagogue, Julian Gray.
+Jordan received his Bachelor’s of Music Performance with a minor in Audio Technology from the Schwob School of Music under the direction of Dr. Andrew Zohn and Dr. Matthew McCabe respectively.
+He received his Master’s in Music from the University of Louisville with Dr. Stephen Mattinlgy, where he received the Graduate Dean’s Citation for Outstanding Professional Achievement.
+Most recently, Jordan earned his Doctorate of Musical Arts at the Shenandoah Conservatory of Music where he studied with world-renowned pedagogue, Julian Gray.